Welcome to the Expert Agent Learning Centre!Â

 For anyone who doesn't subscribe to the Compliant Letters and Agreements, please see the below FAQ on emailing tenants in bulk:

 It will also be good housekeeping to review your existing assured tenancies that are under a fixed term, and amend any that require it.
 We've created you some new Quicklinks for your fully managed tenancies: "My/Office/Group Fully Managed Fixed Term Tenancies" that you might want to work from, ensuring that the review/renewal date is set correctly to allow you to manage any rent increases moving forward (as you'll no longer be reviewing these on the term expiry date).
-You may want to remove the term expiry date.
-And also ensure the term type is amended.
+You may want to remove the term expiry date, change the agreement type and also ensure the term type is amended.

 Landlords will be able to increase rents once per year to the market rate – the price that would be achieved if the property was newly advertised to let.
 To do this, they will need to serve a simple ‘section 13’ notice, setting out the new rent and giving at least 2 months’ notice of it taking effect.
 If a tenant believes the proposed rent increase exceeds market rate, they can then challenge this at the First-tier Tribunal, who will determine what the market rent should be.